Series / Seventeen Moments of Spring

 - So much so that the actor who portrayed Schellenberg got letters from his character's surviving relations thanking him for the dignified and affable portrayal.
 According to Schellenberg's niece Tabakov also looked quite a bit like the real "uncle Walter"

-- Babies Ever After: The SS deserter who saved Kat's child escapes together with Kat after his heroic act.
+- Babies Ever After: Helmut, who saved Kat's child escapes together with Kat after his heroic act.
 They've taken his own baby from orphanage ('cause his own mom is dead because of the bombing) and, pretending to be the married couple, try to find the rescue.
 Than, oops, he gets himself killed, and Kat has to somehow manage in the hostile Berlin with two babies on her hands.
 Everything ends well.

 - Bang Bang BANG: Taken to ludicrous extremes in the first episode, where Stock Footage of a Soviet artillery battery firing is interspersed with rocket noises and even Wild West-style ricocheting bullet whines.
 For no apparent reason.